Venta-HQ/backend/domains/infrastructure/apps/file-management/README.md

 ## Architecture

 The service follows a domain-driven design approach, focusing specifically on file management business logic.
-It exposes HTTP endpoints for file operations and publishes events for asynchronous communication with the rest of the system.
+It exposes a gRPC API for file operations and publishes events for asynchronous communication with the rest of the system.

 ### Service Structure

 ```
 File Management Service
-├── Controllers (HTTP)
+├── Controllers (gRPC)
-│   └── Upload Controller - File upload processing
+│   └── FileManagementController - gRPC entrypoints
 ├── Services
-│   └── Upload Service - File upload and storage logic
+│   └── FileManagementService - File upload and storage logic
 └── Module Configuration
     └── BootstrapModule - Standardized service bootstrapping
 ```